NekuNeku/KUD/README.md

 #Rules

-• Keep NSFW content to its respective channels.
+• Keep NSFW content to its respective channels(the channels are #nsfw and #alt-nsfw).

 • Spamming will not be tolerated.